Topics discussed this week include

 The U.S. Fish and Wildlife Service (FWS), National Marine Fisheries Service (NMFS) and the National Oceanic and Atmospheric Administration (NOAA) (the Agencies), have issued three rules revising how the federal government will address critical habitat designations, protections for threatened species and interagency coordination under the Endangered Species Act (ESA).
-The Agencies’ decisions have not yet been published in the Federal Register, but prepublication versions can be found here.
 The regulations will become effective 30 days after publication.

 Topics discussed this week include:

 - EPA issues first of three revisions to coal ash regulations